The Micropalaeontological Society

 Society Officers

 Officers of the Society are drawn from the Membership.
 The Main Committee comprises a President, Secretary and Treasurer, with a three-year term of office.
 The Secretary and Treasurer may seek re-election for a second term of three years.
-The main committee also includes the editors of the Journal, Special Publications and Newsletter, the Membership Secretary, the Webmaster, the Publicity Officer and the Archivist.
+The main committee also includes the editors of the Journal, Special Publications and Newsletter, the Membership Secretary, the Website Officer, the Publicity Officer and the Archivist.
 They are elected for a three-year office term and are eligible to stand for a second term.
 A representative of each specialist group must be present at each main committee meeting.
 Group Representative positions are normally held for two years.

 The first committee meeting was held in 1971 (Leslie Moore as Chairman and Bernard Owens as Secretary/Treasurer), and the inaugural meeting took place in association with the Geological Society in Sheffield (‘Microfossils and British Stratigraphy’) during March of that year.